Personal Injury Photography

 David Bryson: I have been involved in this specialist area of practice since 1983 when I set up in the Worcester & Bromsgrove area as a Medical and Medicolegal Photographer.
 Since then I have photographed a wide range of clients for solicitors.
 This includes photography in my own studio, hospital wards, clinics and operating theatres, clients' homes and visiting Winsome Green and Long Lartin prisons.
 I have published several journal papers and articles and presented at local, national and international meetings and conferences about the principles and practice of personal injury photography.
 I have also developed and led study days on personal injury photography.

-If you are looking to have photographs taken for a personal injury please pass on my details to your solicitor.
+If you are looking to have photographs taken for a personal injury please go to Tim Zolte's website at https://www.clinicalphotography.co.uk/ as I am no longer available for personal injury photography following a stroke.

 If you are a photographer and would like to know more about how to undertake Personal Injury Photography please look at my research papers and look for more details about my Online Learning Materials.